Mast cell activation syndrome (MCAS)

 MCAS and vulvodynia

-In vulvodynia, there appears to be a disruption to the regulation of the inflammatory response as it relates to activation of the hypothalamic-pituitary (HPA) axis.
+In vulvodynia, there appears to be a disruption to the regulation of the inflammatory response related to activation of the hypothalamic-pituitary (HPA) axis.

 Biopsies show that vulvodynia sufferers have increased mast cell degranulation and infiltration compared with controls.
-Mast cell mediator, heparanase, was identified specifically in the vestibule of vylvodynia patients.
+Mast cell mediator heparanase was identified specifically in the vestibule of vulvodynia patients.

-In the vestibule, heparanase degrades a component of basement membranes, heparin sulfate, and extracellular matrix for leukocyte infiltration.
+In the vestibule, heparanase degrades a component of basement membranes, heparin sulfate, and the extracellular matrix, which allows leukocyte infiltration.

 MCAS and interstitial cystitis